tintoy/docfx-assistant/README.md

 ## Usage

-When you're editing Markdown or YAML and the workspace contains a DocFX project, press `ctrl+space` to invoke the completion provider and bring up a pick-list of available topic UIDs.
+When you're editing Markdown or YAML and the workspace contains a DocFX project, type `@` or press `ctrl+space` to invoke the completion provider and bring up a pick-list of available topic UIDs.

 To refresh the list of available topics, use the "DocFX: Refresh topic UIDs" command.